-(NOTE: These descriptions do not reflect accurately the current content of the courses.
+(NOTE: These descriptions are not always accurate in reflecting the current content of the courses.
 The content does vary year-to-year depending on the instructor and text.
-SEE OTHER SIDE for a better list of topics as currently taught.)
+See other side for one sample syllabus.)

 Standard entry for M.S. students in mathematics.
-Should supply much (but not necessarily all) of the material needed for the Qualifying Master's Examination in Algebra.
+Should supply much of the material needed for the Qualifying Examination in Algebra.